nsoft/ns-login/README.md

 privileges).

 This is not an "if" but a "when", and more CPU and memory can be applied to reduce the time it takes to do reverse engineer the private key.
-CPU and memory are limited primary by available funding in the real world so the goal is not to make cracking the system impossible, just prohibitively expensive.
+CPU and memory are limited primarily by available funding in the real world so the goal is not to make cracking the system impossible, just prohibitively expensive.
 Increasing the key complexity and reducing the validity period of the key are the two ways to increase the cost of hacking the encryption used for the JWT tokens.

+**Note:** Increasing key complexity also raises the work YOUR system must do to log users in.

 To facilitate keeping up with the ever increasing availability of computing resources the algorithm is easily changed via LoginConstants, which defines the algorithm used, the